 Lyme disease is a complex infection that can affect various systems in the body including the joints, nervous system, heart, and skin.
 Unfortunately, without an expanding ring-like rash (the “hallmark” bull’s eye rash is the most common skin manifestation), Lyme and other tick-borne illnesses often go undiagnosed and untreated, leading to deep-seated infections and long-term impairments.

 Many symptoms of Lyme are similar to other illnesses, which complicates diagnosis.
 The Centers for Disease Control and Prevention (CDC) recommends a two-step process when testing blood for evidence of antibodies against the Lyme bacterium.
-However, Lyme disease blood testing is fraught with problems, false negatives and false positives (false negatives could exceed 50%) and, at best, should only be an adjunct to a clinical diagnosis of the disease.
+However, Lyme disease blood testing is fraught with problems, false negative results and false positives (false negatives could exceed 50%) and, at best, should only be an adjunct to a clinical diagnosis of the disease.

-A report published in Clinical Infectious Diseases acknowledges the need for better tests.
+A report published in Clinical Infectious Diseases acknowledges the need for better laboratory tests.
 Newer approaches in direct detection show promise and could help thousands of people with Lyme to get the treatment they need.

 After a suspected tick/insect bite, if you see a rash(es), even if it’s not at the site of the bite, you or your physician should take a picture of it, date it, and the doctor should place a copy of it in your medical records.